Inspiring girls to pursue 21st-century science, math, engineering, and tech skills

 Last Thursday, January 17, we enjoyed a special visit from Dr. Paul Haefner, who presented us with a detailed description of his career and and how he helps equestrians to reach their goals and overcome challenges.
 Dr. Haefner combines his passion for horses and experience in the equestrian field with his extensive knowledge of human psychology to help people raise their level of performance and conquer certain challenges of the equestrian sport.
 This led him to create his own company, Riding Far, through which he helps equestrians face problems such as fear, anxiety, motivation, focus, pressure, and so on.
 It was created with the goal of raising riders' awareness about the importance of mental skills in the equestrian world.
 Dr. Haefner also helps people to establish good connections with their horses and achieve their own personal growth goals.

+Prior to coming to Foxcroft, Kristine taught physics and math in public schools in Brooklyn, NY, for six years and served as the Upper School Physics Teacher and Science Department Chair at the Emery/Weiner School in Houston, TX, for five years.
 She joined the Foxcroft faculty as the Director of STEM Education in 2018, bringing a collaborative, mission-driven approach to leadership and a student-centered, inquiry-based philosophy of teaching.

 Lindsey, who also serves on the Applegate Dorm team and coaches JV basketball, lives on campus with her three cat “children.”